se-edu/learningresources/contents/staticAnalysis/checkStyle.md

 CheckStyle is a static analyser for **Java**.
 It can be used to assist developers in [static analysis](intro.md) process.

 ### Features
+CheckStyle will examine code based on different rules(or checks).

 According to the [checks list](http://checkstyle.sourceforge.net/checks.html) provided by CheckStyle, the checks(rules) can be divided into 14 sections.

 - Annotations